RifeLab/lab-manual/manuscript.md

 If you have any questions about the gas key you should contact Sam.
 The fuel card must be used for off-station fuel, along with a special PIN.
 Contact Jenifer Lind if you believe you will need a PIN to get fuel.

+### Noise Policy
+Ensuring that lab members get along and want to spend time with one another is a critical aspect to developing a productive, friendly, and positive lab environment.
+But I also realize that you are all very busy and want to have a place to focus and work quietly.
+While we do not have specific quiet time hours, please respect other people's needs to work quietly in labs and offices.
+If someone is wearing headphones, respect their desire for isolation (with obvious exceptions for emergencies).
+If you required additional quiet or privacy for specific work or projects, feel free to work from home, a library, or anywhere else.

+### Old projects
+If a student or postdoc collects a dataset but does not completely analyze it or write it up within 2 years after the end of data collection, the project will be re-assigned to another person to expedite publication.
+If a student or postdoc voluntarily relinquishes their rights to the project prior to the 2-year window, Trevor will also re-assign the project.
+This policy ensures that data and results are published but ensures priority is given to the person who initially collected the data.

+### IP/Openness
+Intellectual Property guidelines are handled in accordance with the instructions from our research sponsors and university guidance.
+Lab members must follow the [Clemson Participation Agreement](https://ci.clemson.edu/assets/docs/ip/archive/Student%20Participation%20Agreement%20-%20For%20Use%20in%20Sponsored%20Course%20Projects.pdf) and the agreements with our sponsors.
+These often allow, encourage, or require openness.
+If you have concerns at any point, set up a meeting with Trevor to discuss these concerns.

 ### File Naming
 Files shared over Slack or Email should include dates in the name using the `YYYYMMDD` format.